Clash of Champions (2016): Storylines

-The card comprised eight matches, including one on the Kickoff pre-show.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers on the Raw brand.
-Storylines were produced on WWE's weekly television show Monday Night Raw.
+The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw brand, while storylines were produced on WWE's weekly television show, Monday Night Raw.

 At SummerSlam, Finn Bálor became the first WWE Universal Champion by defeating Seth Rollins.
 However, he was forced to vacate the championship the next night on Raw due to suffering a legit shoulder injury during the match.
-Rollins, Kevin Owens, Big Cass, and Roman Reigns all won matches to qualify for a four-way elimination match the next week on Raw for the vacant Universal Championship.
+Rollins, Kevin Owens, Big Cass, and Roman Reigns all won matches to qualify for a fatal four-way elimination match the next week on Raw for the vacant Universal Championship.
 After Owens eliminated Cass, a returning Triple H helped Rollins eliminate Reigns, before turning on Rollins and helping Owens win the championship.
 The next week, Rollins turned face and attacked Owens during his celebration ceremony.
 Raw general manager Mick Foley then scheduled Owens to defend his championship against Rollins at Clash of Champions.

 Rusev had been scheduled to defend the United States Championship against Roman Reigns at SummerSlam, but the match didn't happen because the two brawled before the match, with Reigns standing tall in the end.
 Having been deprived of his chance at the WWE Universal Championship in the four-way elimination match, Reigns confronted Owens on the September 5 episode of Raw.
 General Manager Mick Foley promised to add Reigns to the title match at Clash of Champions if he could defeat Owens in a non-title match the following week.
 Reigns lost the match, first by disqualification when Seth Rollins attacked Owens.
 Foley then restarted the match, but Rusev came down to the ring and distracted Reigns, allowing Owens to score a pinfall.
 The following week, a match between Rollins and Rusev, which had been booked as punishment for their interference the previous week, ended in a double countout.
 Reigns was then granted a rematch against Rusev for the U.S. title at Clash of Champions.

 At SummerSlam, The New Day (Kofi Kingston and Xavier Woods) lost to Luke Gallows and Karl Anderson by disqualification when Big E returned from injury and interfered in the match.
 However, The New Day remained Raw Tag Team Champions.
 On the September 5 episode of Raw, a rematch was scheduled for Clash of Champions.
 On the September 12 episode, Kingston and Woods lost a non-title rematch against Gallows and Anderson.